Relational Mission

 • At drop-off, pick up a new bag and repeat the process.

 These regular donations help replenish the Food Bank’s shelves and provide food for the 1-in-5 residents in our area who struggle to put food on the table consistently.
 In 2023, our parishioners donated over 1,000 pounds of quality nonperishable items!
-Thank you to everyone who has participated in the Neighborhood Food Project efforts!
+Questions?
+Contact Shelley Aistrup.

 Alabama Prison Birth Project